 - Probationary Year – Further training and operational support.
 Further relevant qualifications such as parachute training, extreme weather condition training, and vehicle training – *This is additional to any force-specific training, such as specific maritime, land, or snow training used primarily by each unit

 Danish Special Forces often undergo training and operations in collaboration with foreign Special Forces, such as that of the US, UK, Sweden, and France.

 However, very few operatives complete the entire selection and training course to become a member of the Danish Special Forces.
 In fact, on average, only 12 new Frogmen and 8 new Jaeger Corps are selected each year.
 In total, there are 6 teams of 2 Sirius Sled Dog Patrol operatives, however, there is no available data on how many personnel are trained for this role.

 All three of the Danish Special Forces units use similar weaponry.
 Most notable is the HK P11 pistol, designed with a 10 to 15-metre underwater range.
-Other known equipment include:
+Other known equipments include:

 - HK G3

 - MRG M/95

 Whilst often unseen, Danish Special Forces have been instrumental in strategic and operational successes for the country.
 For example, the forces operated in the Balkans, Iraq, and Afghan Wars.

 Operation Ocean Shield was a NATO-led operation in the Gulf of Aden and the Indian Ocean, which became part of the larger Operation Enduring Freedom – the US War on Terror.
 The mission specifically focussed on anti-piracy operations, running between August 2009 December 2016.